-Be part of the leading edge of business leaders that is defining new standards for a safe and productive workplace
+Join the leading edge of business leaders that are defining new standards for a safe and productive workplace

 Liz Claiborne, Inc., Harley-Davidson, and the Corporate Alliance to End Partner Violence, among others, began the business movement over a decade ago to bring partner violence onto employers’ radar screens as a key workplace concern.
 Join a growing mass of business leaders in your community to make attention to PV a key provision of your workplace strategic planning.